kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-azure-app-insights.md

 ## Tracetest

-The `docker-compose.yaml` includes three other services.
+The `docker-compose.yaml` includes two other services.

 - **Postgres** - Postgres is a prerequisite for Tracetest to work.
 It stores trace data when running the trace-based tests.
 - [**Tracetest**](https://tracetest.io/) - Trace-based testing that generates end-to-end tests automatically from traces.